 ACCESS & LOCATION:

 The lodge is usually accessed from Entebbe International Airport or Kampala via road transfer, a journey of approximately four-and-a-half hours.
-Mihingo is just 22 kilometres from the main road and easy to spot due to its elevated position.
+Mihingo is just 22 kilometers from the main road and easy to spot due to its elevated position.
 The property makes for a very pleasant stop-off destination between Entebbe or Kampala and Uganda’s western parks.

 ACCOMMODATION & FACILITIES AT MIHINGO LODGE:

 The communal buildings are made out of timber, stone, and thatch, in the classic safari style.
 They merge beautifully with the surrounding trees and rocky ridges.
 Spaces for relaxing include a lounge with sumptuous sofas within a newly built tower, where the views are breathtakingly good.
-There is also a well-cushioned cement couch within Mihingo’s bar, where you can sit back with a drink and get to know your fellow travellers.
+There is also a well-cushioned cement couch within Mihingo’s bar, where you can sit back with a drink and get to know your fellow travelers.
 The bar has a good selection of reading material too.
 Meals are enjoyed in the property’s thatched dining area – you can tuck into delicious cuisine while admiring the scenery all around you.
 Just behind the dining area, there is a shop selling handmade crafts from every part of Uganda.
 You can also spend time looking around Mihingo’s vegetable and herb garden, or enjoying a massage in a tranquil rondavel surrounded by forest.
 If you need to cool off a little, the infinity pool is the place to be.
 It’s also great for watching wildlife, as it overlooks a waterhole and saltlick.
 And staff place lanterns around the pool’s edges come evening, to use as a sundowner deck or for swimming under the Ugandan night skies.

 Guest accommodation at Mihingo consists of 12 tented rooms, positioned in a variety of locations across the site.
 Some are high up on the kopje, others are deep within the forest, and others still are close to the waterhole.
 All are authentic in their design, not least because they either let in or are very much inspired by the natural world around them.
 For example, the kopje rooms contain rocks and stones, while the forest rooms use wood from local trees.
 All rooms are individually furnished, and common features include comfy beds, mosquito nets, solar-powered lighting, campaign chairs, storage space, and a lovely private veranda.
 En-suite facilities typically comprise flush toilet, washbasin, and shower with hot and cold running water.
 We would recommend the rooms closest to the waterhole, as they bring you closest to the wildlife, but the other rooms provide superb views too.